Configuring Custom Precise Protection Rules

 - Click

-- Click the name of the target policy to go to the protection rule configuration page.
+- In the policy list, click the name of the target policy to go to the protection rule configuration page.

 - Click the Precise Protection configuration area and ensure that Precise Protection is enabled.